Debt-laden Altice taps advisers including Goldman to review assets to sell -source

 The case has raised questions about internal controls and suppliers and added to the urgency for asset disposals in a context of rising interest rates.

-Drahi told investors in August he felt "shocked" and "betrayed" by the ongoing corruption probe in Portugal, which led to the suspension of fifteen employees in Portugal, France and the United States and dozens of suppliers.
+Drahi told investors in August he felt "shocked" and "betrayed" by the ongoing corruption probe, which led to the suspension of 15 employees in Portugal, France and the United States and dozens of suppliers.

 Altice is already close to a deal to sell its data centres in France to Morgan Stanley Infrastructure Partners, French newspaper Les Echos reported on Wednesday.